yggai/fastapi_generator/README.md

 - ⏸️ Batch operations
 - ⏸️ Cloud-native deployment

-## 🤝 Contribution Guidelines
+## 🤝 Project Status

-We welcome community contributions!
-If you want to contribute to the project, please follow these steps:

-1. Fork this project
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-Please ensure you follow our code style guidelines and commit message conventions.
+This is a personal project maintained by yggai.
+External code contributions are not accepted.
+If you have suggestions or find issues, please submit them through GitHub Issues.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a personal license - see the [LICENSE](LICENSE) file for details.

+**Important**: Commercial use requires explicit authorization from the author.
+Please contact via email: pygosuperman@outlook.com for commercial licensing.

 ## 📞 Support and Contact